 This procedure is painless.
 This type of sonography involves the patient laying down.
 Then, the doctor or tech will take the ultrasound probe and apply some gel to augment the image.
 Next, the probe will be placed on the intended part of the body, such as the arm or leg.
 Then, the doctor may switch between modes, such as color doppler, ensuring the correct image is generated using sonography.
 Once the important pictures are collected, the procedure will end.

-In some cases, this ultrasound procedure can also be used to watch a procedure take place in real-time.
+In some cases, this ultrasound procedure can also be used to watch a procedure take place in real time.
 This is more important if someone is having a blood clot removed.
 For these procedures, the patient is generally put to sleep by an anesthesia team for the duration of the procedure.

 If a diagnosis has been made, then the next step is to come up with a treatment plan.
 In some cases, the treatment might take place emergently depending on the diagnosis.
 In other cases, there is time to plan for how the issue is going to be addressed.
 This is where it is critical to communicate with the doctor.
 For example, an issue with the carotid artery might be urgent; however, problems with some of the body's smaller veins might be handled on an elective basis.
-This plan is discussed on a case by case basis.
+This plan is discussed on a case-by-case basis.

 At Zaker Chiropractic, we are proud of the wide variety of diagnostic and treatment tools that we can provide to our patients.
 We have worked hard to make sure that all of our patients can tailor their treatment plans to meet their needs.
 In addition to the ultrasound capabilities discussed above, we also offer central chiropractic services including chiropractic adjustments and manipulations.
 We believe that our bodies have the potential to recover naturally and we simply seek to support these abilities.
-If you would like to learn more about our chiropractor services and how we can help you, please contact us today at (424) 353-4210 to make an appointment.
+If you would like to learn more about our chiropractor services and how we can help you, please contact us today at (424) 235-1562 to make an appointment.
 We would be honored to take care of all of your healthcare needs.